 - More than 42,000 sports and recreation-related eye injuries are reported each year in the United States.
 (And there may be many more eye injuries than this, as many go unreported.)

-- More than 70 percent of these eye injuries occur in people under 25, roughly 40 percent occur in people under 15 and eight percent occur in children under 5.
+- More than 70% of these eye injuries occur in people under 25, roughly 40% occur in people under 15, and eight percent occur in children under 5.

 - Baseball and basketball are associated with the most eye injuries among players ages 5 to 24.

-- Proper-fitting sports eyewear can reduce the risk of serious sports-related eye injuries by 90 percent.
+- Proper-fitting sports eyewear can reduce the risk of serious sports-related eye injuries by 90%.

-Sunglasses improve visibility by removing a harsh glare or bright light.
-Ordinary sunglass lenses reduce the amount of visible light entering the eye, but they do not block or eliminate glare.
-Glare occurs when light enters the earth’s atmosphere and hits a reflective surface such as water, snow, pavement, sand and other nonmetallic surfaces; it becomes aligned, partially polarized and concentrated.
+One of the easiest ways to improve your game is by popping on a pair of polarized sunglasses.
+Polarized lenses improve visibility of the ball, the field, your opponents, you name it, by removing a harsh glare or bright light.
+Ordinary sunglass lenses reduce the amount of visible light entering the eye, but they do not block or eliminate glare that may be caused by water, snow, pavement, sand, and other surfaces.

-UV damage to the eyes is irreversible.
-Children and teens are especially susceptible to this damage as 80% of UV damage occurs under the age of 18.
-The damage done to the eyes as a child or teen can lead to future problems such as cataracts, macular degeneration, cancer of the eye, or photokeratitis (sunburn of the retina).
+When it comes to UV protection, there’s no room to mess around.
+UV damage to the eyes is irreversible, and children and teens are especially susceptible to this damage.
+80% of UV damage occurs before you reach the age of 18 and can lead to future problems such as cataracts, macular degeneration, cancer of the eye, or photokeratitis (sunburn of the retina).
 The only way to properly protect your eyes while outdoors is to wear sunglasses that provide 100% UV protection.
-Protecting your eyes as a child will pay off later in life as UV light damage is one of the leading causes of vision loss among older Americans.
+Keep in mind that protecting your eyes now will pay off later in life as UV light damage is one of the leading causes of vision loss among older Americans.